 What kind of mortgage would suit you?

 Do you want a fixed or variable interest rate?
 Are you able to get pre-approval for your mortgage from your chosen lender?
-You may like to consider a mortgage broker.
-You can find out more by reading our blog – Should you use a mortgage broker for your home loan?
+Are you up to speed on the available Government schemes available and applicable to you?
+If all these questions are becoming overwhelming — you may like to consider a mortgage broker to discuss your options.

 Your home’s physical location is just as important as the home itself, so you need to get it right.
 Here are some handy tips for choosing the right block of land for you.